luuduchieu/stripe_payment_flutter/example/README.md

 # stripe_payment_example

-Demonstrates how to use the stripe_payment plugin.
+Demonstrates how to use the stripe_payment_flutter plugin.

 ## Getting Started